The Glacier Express Train (or Gletscherexpress in German) is considered one of the most scenic Swiss Railway journeys in the country.

 The Glacier Express Timetable

-During the summer months, while there are four trains along the route, Glacier Express only has two trains that run the entire journey from Zermatt – St. Moritz and in reverse.
-These trains leave Zermatt at 8.52am and 9.52am and arrive in St Moritz at 4.38pm and 5.38pm.
+During the summer months (4 May to 12 October 2024), there are two services per day covering the entire route.
+These trains leave Zermatt at 8.52am and 9.52am, and arrive in St Moritz at 4.37pm and 5.37pm.

 There are three different class options available on the Glacier Express Swiss Alps train, including 2nd class, 1st class and Excellence Class (this class is only available on selected services).